NASA-IMPACT/SuryaBench/CoronalExtrapolation/README.md

 | 2 | julian date of subsatellite track |
 | 3 | b angles correspond to values when central longs of pixels lie on CM |

+### HDU #3: Coronal Potential Field Source Surface (PFSS) Spherical Harmonic Coefficients

+Array of shape (2, 91, 91) representing the G and H spherical harmonic coefficients of the coronal PFSS solution, Schmidt normalized.
+Because the files were written in fortran, these are upper triangular matrices when read in C array order.
+We recommend the [PySHTools](https://shtools.github.io/SHTOOLS/) library for working with spherical harmonics in python.

 ## Usage

 ## Requirements